egzakt/UnifikDatabaseConfigBundle/README.md

 ## How to use

 ### Add a configuration to the database
-FlexyDatabaseConfigBundle reproduces the configuration tree of a bundle in the database table named ```container_config```.
+UnifikDatabaseConfigBundle reproduces the configuration tree of a bundle in the database table named ```container_config```.
 If you want to add a configuration in the database table, you have to first add the extension name in the ```container_extension``` table.
 After that, you will have to add each parent node of the configuration tree that leads to the configuration you have to override.

 For example, if you have the following configuration and you want to override ```project_title``` :